DavidLzCoding/ModernPHPLz/PHP Learning Notes/PHP Basics/7.Object/README.md

 }

 echo sampleClass::CONSTANT; //get the constant of sampleClass echo sampleClass::$kar;    //get the static property of sampleClass

-echo sampleClass::HELLO;   //can't fetch private constant
+//echo sampleClass::HELLO;   can't fetch private constant

 /*
  * use variable value as className